 - Make a chimichurri sandwich - use as a sandwich spread.
 It’s so good.

-- Try it as a pizza base – use it like pesto and use chimichurri sauce for a pizza base
+- Try it as a pizza base – use Mexican chimichurri sauce for pizza instead of pesto

 - Use it as a salad dressing – drizzle a little on your salad and toss.
 It’s amazing for steak salad.